Measuring time in a timeless universe: The Page–Wootters construction

-where to get from the first to the second line, we use the expression for \( \hat{\mathcal{H}}\) shown in \eqref{eq:Ham1}.
-By defining a relative state \(\ket{\psi(t)} \stackrel{\text{def}}{=} \brakket{t}{\Psi} \), which represents the state of the rest of the universe relative to the clock being in state \(\ket{t}\), we obtain that the rest of the universe evolves according to the Schrödinger equation:
+where to get from the first to the second line, we use the expression for \( \hat{\mathcal{H}}\) shown in Eq.~\eqref{eq:Ham1}.
+The term \( \ket{\psi(t)}\stackrel{\text{def}}{=} \brakket{t}{\Psi} \) is called the \textit{relative state} \cite{everett1973theory}, as it represents the state of the rest of the universe, \(\mathcal{R}\), relative to the clock being in state \(\ket{t}\).
+Eq.~\eqref{eq:evolution} implies that the relative state evolves according to the Schrödinger equation with respect to clock time since

-Hence, the Page–Wootters construction explains evolution in the apparent absence of the time parameter, \(\lambda\), because `evolution' is explained as a system changing relative to a clock, which is a quantum system with an operator-valued time observable, \(\hat{t}\).
-This gives physical meaning to change and time in quantum theory, which is why Kuypers \cite{kuypers2022quantum} suggests the Page–Wootters construction is more aptly called `the quantum theory of time', a term that is also preferable in that it encompasses the improvements to the original construction of Page \& Wootters.
+Hence, the Page–Wootters construction explains evolution in the apparent absence of the time parameter, \(\lambda\), since despite the state of the composite system being stationary with respect to \(\lambda\), \(\mathcal{R}\) changes relative to the clock \(\mathcal{C}\).\footnote{This is also how the Page–Wootters construction provides a non-circular explanation of change.
+That is, it allows us to explain change in terms of things that do not change since the universal state vector is stationary, yet it allows us to explain the change of the relative states, which change relative to a clock.} This gives physical meaning to change and time in quantum theory, which is why Kuypers \cite{kuypers2022quantum} suggests the Page–Wootters construction is more aptly called `the quantum theory of time', a name that is also preferable in that it encompasses the improvements to the original construction of Page \& Wootters.
+The Page-Wootters construction has also been recently linked to the theory of `quantum reference frames', where the Page-Wootters clock can be interpreted as a `temporal quantum reference frame' for the rest of the universe \cite{de_la_hamette_perspective-neutral_2021,ali_ahmad_quantum_2022,hohn2021trinity,hohn_equivalence_2021,hoehn_quantum_2023}.